Júnior Morasco

 Open to Opportunities

-Index/ Work/ Case 02 — The Special Poets
+Index/ Work/ The Special Poets

 ✦ Master’s Dissertation · UNESP · 2018 · Inclusive Design